pmean/build-website/text/06/AdverseEvents-06.md

 similar to this one at [Category: Adverse events in clinical help resources](../GeneralHelp.html).
 You can also browse for pages Hospital website.
 Need more information?
-I have a page with [general a service, as it is no longer available on the Children\'s Mercy do not hold the copyright for this material, I am reproducing it here as by Steve Simon while working at Children\'s Mercy Hospital.
+I have a page with [general a service, as it is no longer available on the Children's Mercy do not hold the copyright for this material, I am reproducing it here as by Steve Simon while working at Children's Mercy Hospital.
 Although I

 <!---Do not use
-**[StATS]: Reporting serious adverse events (created by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+**[StATS]: Reporting serious adverse events (created by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Adverse events in clinical